Sunday, August 28, 2011

 Goodbye Irene.

 Our Trenton train station is flooded, the homes along the river are evacuated and there is an 8:00 pm curfew to protect the homes from vandalism.
 The river will crest overnight and rise another 6 ft!
+We are 2 miles away from the river- close enough but far enough to not have to worry about flooding

 Goodbye Irene!

 The interesting thing was that during the time of crises, everyone was friendly.
 Neighbors were out talking to each other, I made friends at a Burger King while waiting 45 minutes for a cup of coffee that I didn't get.
 Everyone was talking and was friendly.
 No one had anywhere to go, no one had anything to do.
 Without electric, everyone was relaxed.
-There were a few places open that were lucky enough to have power and the lines for cooked meals were enormous.
+There were a few places open that were lucky enough to have power but the lines for cooked meals were enormous.

 We are safe and well and we are most thankful .